codelittinc/engineering-hiring/positions/JLL Senior Azure DevOps Engineer.md

 - Number of people: around 15
 - Type: Staff augmentation
+- Hiring steps after the technical interview: One extra technical interview directly with the client.
+The goal is for the client to get to know the candidate and ask some technical questions.
+After that we'll send the offer
 - Project description: JLL is the owner of a product called [JLL Corrigo](https://www.jllt.com/corrigo).
 They are building a team of developers across the world.
 They have people from Canada, USD, Ukraine and India.
 They have a production ready CMMS and are asking for our help to build their team.
 We currently have 2 people in their team and we are hiring more.
 They use Azure by default. **P.S:** If the candidate asks a technical question around